-If your aim is to lose weight knowing your metabolic type could be an advantage in understanding which foods and exercise activities are best for your overall health and fitness goals.
+If your aim is to lose weight knowing your metabolic type could be an advantage in understanding which foods affect you and exercise activities are best for your overall health and fitness goals.

 If you would like to start swapping foods out for more nutritious foods that will help keep your hormones balanced so curb the cravings and make it easier to lose weight then get my Food Swap cheat sheet below.